juicedata/juicefs/docs/en/deployment/production_deployment_recommendations.md

 Please refer to this [documentation](../security/trash.md) for more information about the trash.

 ## Client Background Tasks

+The JuiceFS file system maintains background tasks through clients, which can automatically execute cleaning tasks such as deleting pending files and objects, purging expired files and fragments from the trash, and terminating long-stalled client sessions, etc.

 All clients of the same JuiceFS volume share a set of background tasks during runtime.
 Each task is executed at regular intervals, and which client will be chosen is random.
 The background tasks include